DoctorLai/Tron-FAQ/README.md

 65. How to fix this "contract validate error : account does not exist"?
 > Probably the account is not activated, transfer >0.1 TRX to that account will activate the new accout.
+> At least 1 TRX must be burned to activate the account.
+If there is not enough frozen bandwidth, an additional 0.1 TRX will be burned.
+In this case, it will cost 1.1 TRX to complete the creation of a new account; if there is enough frozen bandwidth, 1 TRX must be burned to complete creating the new account.

 66. How to transfer TRC10/TRC20 token and I want to see the fee when transfering?
 > - sendToken is for TRC10 transfer: https://developers.tron.network/reference#sendtoken